Walmart announces veteran and military spouse hiring numbers

 BENTONVILLE, Ark.
-(KNWA) — The world’s largest retailer reinforces its commitment to our veterans.
+(KFTA) — The world’s largest retailer reinforces its commitment to our veterans.

 Walmart U.S. CEO John Furner announced the retailer’s latest efforts to keep veterans and their families employed.